Safety tiersΒΆ

 mutating

-+ create, send_keys, rename, resize
++ create, send_keys, send_keys_batch, mutating batches, rename, resize

 Normal agent workflow